astropy/astropy-APEs/APE_coordinated_pkg.rst

 Second, the current review process has become somewhat opaque and rather awkward to keep organized.
-The coordination committee reviews the packages, which in practice nearly always receive a "provisional" designation, but then must be re-reviewed as a *whole* at some future date to become "full" affiliated packages.
-This "provisional" and "full" distinction is opaque and probably meaningless to the average user who just wants to know what a package does, and if it is any good.
-Additionally, while the review standards are stated on the affiliated package web page, some are subjective, allowing at least the possibility of biased or exclusionary behavior to sneak in with little recourse given the blunt nature of "reject", "provisional", and "accept".
+The coordination committee reviews the packages, which in practice nearly always receive a "provisional" designation, but then must be re-reviewed as a *whole* at some future date to become full affiliated packages.
+This provisional and full distinction is opaque and probably meaningless to the average user who just wants to know what a package does, and if it is any good.
+Additionally, while the review standards are stated on the affiliated package web page, some are subjective, allowing at least the possibility of biased or exclusionary behavior to sneak in with little recourse given the blunt nature of reject, provisional, and accept.

 Third, the coordination committee has found it difficult to keep up with the rate of affiliated package review (and re-review) requests.
-Many reviews languish for months before receiving even a "provisional" response, which can be disheartening and perceived by some as unwelcoming.
+Many reviews languish for months before receiving even a provisional response, which can be disheartening and perceived by some as unwelcoming.
 This is primarily driven by the need to do a detailed and sometimes lengthy review of each package, even if that amounts to just following a checklist (see the section on the new review